Sho Sakurai: Drama

 On January 25, 2012, TBS announced a three-night drama special Blackboard – Teachers Waging The Battles of Their Times, which aired in early April.
 Sakurai starred on the first night as a junior high school teacher who lost his right arm by war and struggled the change of moral after the war.
 His co-star was Yuko Oshima of AKB48.

 In January 2023, Sakurai appeared in his 5th drama with NTV, after Yoiko no Mikata (2003), The Quiz Show 2 (2009), Saki ni Umareta Dake no Boku (2017) and Nemesis (2021).
 Captured Hospital (Dai byōin senkyo) is about a hospital suddenly occupied by an armed group wearing demon masks.
 Sakurai plays a detective, currently on leave of absence, who confronts the criminals, in the action-packed suspense drama.
 A second installment of the series aired in 2024, this time with the building captured being a newly opened airport.
-In May 2025, a third (still unnamed) installment was revealed to be released in July.
+In May 2025, a third installment was revealed to be released in July.